efouad/noctilucence/README.md

 # noctilucence
-Animator for geometric dimensioning and tolerancing
+Animator for geometric dimensioning and tolerancing.